 The underdrainage sump and pump structure were observed.
-Clear underdrainage water was observed flowing into the sump (refer Figure A2).
+Anecdotally, the underdrainage flow rate has increased when compared with recent previous surveillance reviews.
+Clear underdrainage water was observed flowing into the sump (refer Figure A3).
 Collected water is pumped over the main embankment and is discharge some distance from the embankment onto the tailings beach.